brianglass/anastasis/files/thursday matins.md

 Of the Saint.
 Another Irmos.
 Imitating the Youths. Τοὺς ἐν καμίνῳ.

-All-holy Nicholas, your body breathing myrrh lies in Myra, pours forth myrrh for those who have recourse to you and stops mankindÂ’s diseases.
+All-holy Nicholas, your body breathing myrrh lies in Myra, pours forth myrrh for those who have recourse to you and stops mankind’s diseases.

-The Maker and Lord of the world declared you the worldÂ’s defender; and so you are found to be a most ready deliverer for those who call on you in need.
+The Maker and Lord of the world declared you the world’s defender; and so you are found to be a most ready deliverer for those who call on you in need.

 There is none who calls on you in troubles and does not find speedy consolation; and so we pray you: All-blest, lighten our toil.